24 hrs in Bologna

 Happiness is contagious here, so you can’t help but feel overcome with admiration when you see the famous towers, kilometres of porticoes and the rolling hills that surround this city which became famous thanks to the Vespa 50 Special.

-Obviously, you’re in Bologna, a city where you'll always find someone to eat, drink and have a chat with.
+Obviously, you’re in Bologna, a city where you'll always find someone with whom to eat, drink and have a chat.

 It’s clear that just one day isn’t enough for you to discover all the marvels that the city holds, but you can get a taste of it that will make you want to come back for more.